 ‘They seemed perfectly decent and bewildered,’ he replied.
 ‘The director Dr Clive Ashworth’s a sort of Lenin lookalike – tugging away at his goatee beard – but he relaxed after a bit.
 Then there was his assistant curator, Jonjo Kelleher…. a cross between that actor Stephen Mangan and Mat Sullivan –’

-‘He owned up to John Joseph…. opted for the snappier sobriquet when he went to uni.’
+‘He owned up to John Joseph…. presumably he opted for the snappier sobriquet at university.’

 Olivia was thoughtful.
 ‘Hold on a minute,’ she said.
 ‘Yep, I know who that is…. he was at Manchester when I was there, the year above me….
 Come to think of it, I vaguely remember Colthurst too… life sciences or geography… big in the Environmental Sciences Society or some such.’
 She shrugged.
 ‘Sorry, Gil, it’s just a name really.’